neilmartin83/terraform-jamfpro-starter/README.md

 - **Production**: Live environment
   - Same strict controls as three-tier approach

-**Which approach to use?**

-- **Three-tier**: Large organizations, critical infrastructure, compliance requirements, multiple stakeholders
-- **Two-tier**: Small teams, faster change velocity, simpler infrastructure, fewer compliance requirements

-> **Note**: The examples below use three tiers, but you can easily adapt by removing the staging environment and creating PRs directly from dev to main.
+> **Note**: The examples below use three tiers, but you can easily adapt by removing the staging environment and creating PRs directly from dev to main branches.

 #### Architecture Overview